bingfeng-zhang/bingfeng-zhang.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 [**Distinct orogenic processes in the South- and North-Central Tien Shan from receiver functions**](images/zhang_2020_grl.pdf)

-- *Imaged detailed Moho structure beneath CTS*
-- *Unveiled Crustal shortening and thickening in the SCTS and Kazakh underthrusting in NCTS*
+We obtain high-resolution images of the Moho structure across the Central Tien Shan (CTS) in Central Asia through RF techniques.
+An explicit Moho offset is observed in the southern CTS (SCTS) piedmont, which raises questions about the plausibility of the continental subduction scenario of the buoyant Tarim Basin lithosphere beneath the Tien Shan.
+Instead, we propose that shortening and thickening due to the northward indentation of the Tarim Basin is the primary mode of deformation in the SCTS.

 </div>
 </div>